-For presentations based on Hebrew texts, regular Hebrew tutoring with a Kol Hadash tutor begins at least 14 weeks before the event; the tutoring schedule should be finalized five months before the event.
+For presentations based on a commentary on Hebrew text, one-on-one Hebrew tutoring with a Kol Hadash tutor begins at least 20 weeks before the event; the tutoring schedule should be finalized five months before the event.
 For project-based presentations, the length of the tutoring schedule will be based on the selected shorter Hebrew reading.